-- 1.60.
+- 1.58.
 With regard to persons representing persons living sufficiently close and persons having business interests that may be affected, the Licensing Authority will take into account trade associations, trade unions, residents and tenants' associations.
-The Licensing Authority will not, however, generally view these bodies as interested parties unless the organisation can demonstrate that they have a member who can be classed as an interested person under the terms of the Gambling Act 2005, i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for. - 1.61.
+The Licensing Authority will not, however, generally view these bodies as interested parties unless the organisation can demonstrate that they have a member who can be classed as an interested person under the terms of the Gambling Act 2005, i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for. - 1.59.
 Where individuals wish to approach councillors to represent their views, care will be taken that the councillors are not part of the Licensing Committee dealing with the licence application.
 In the case where a councillor represents an interested party, in order to avoid conflict of interests, that councillor shall not be part of the Licensing Committee dealing with the licence application.
-If there are any doubts, councillors will be asked to contact the Council's Legal team to gain further advice.
+If there are any doubts, councillors will be asked to contact the Council's Legal team to gain further advice. - 1.60 Where a person, whether or not directly affected by an application or living in the vicinity of a licensable premises under consideration, puts themselves forward as representing the interests of residents in the vicinity, the Licensing Authority will normally ask them to provide evidence that they are acting as representatives of others.